A Moral of Fates and Folly

 Faith and hope, yet pride must fall.

-For he who weeps with open heart
+For she who weeps with open heart

-May tear his fate and fall apart.
+May tear her fate and fall apart.

 Of Modest Confession to Our Lady fair,